Denver44/Styled-Component-V5-tutorial/README.md

 - Primitive Hooks
 - useState , useEffect , useContext , useReducer , useCallback , useMemo , useRef , useImperativeHandle , useLayoutEffect , useDebugValue

+# The 'UseEffect' Hook

+- Allows function components to use something like lifecycle methods
+- We configure the hook to run some code auto in one of three scenarios
+- 1. When the component is rendered for the first time only.
+- 2. When the component is rendered for the first time and whenever it re-renders
+- 3. When the component is rendered for the first time and whenever it renders and some piece of data has changed.

+- cleanup function in useEffect is used to return something after initial render or re=render . it will be return for first render and after than first Cleanup then useEffect called and setup cleanup for return

+# USeEffct Second Argument

+- [] -> Run at initial render
+- ...nothing -> Run at initial render and Run after every render
+- [data] Run at initial render and Run after every re-render if data has changed since last render.

+# XSS Attack

+<span dangerouslySetInnerHTML={{ __html: res.snippet }}></span>

+- Don't use this unless the sources is trusted